Rasool Bux Palijo

-Rasool Bux Palijo (Sindhi, رسول بخش پليجو; 21 February 1930 - 7 June 2018) was a Pakistani leftist, Marxist leader, scholar and writer.
+Rasool Bux Palijo (Sindhi: رسول بخش پليجو 21 February 1930 - 7 June 2018) was a Pakistani leftist, Marxist leader, scholar and writer.
 He was a leading human-rights lawyer and the leader and founder of Awami Tahreek, a progressive and leftist party.

 Early life

 Rasool Bux Palijo was born in the village Mungar Khan Palijo, Jungshahi, Sindh on 21 February 1930, to Sindhi parents Ali Mohammad Palijo and Laadee Bai.
 He received his early education at his village and the secondary education at Sindh Madressatul Islam in Karachi.
 Palijo did his law graduation from Sindh Law College Karachi.
 He was fluent in Sindhi, Urdu, and English, and later became conversant in Hindi, Arabic, Balochi, Bengali, Punjabi and Persian.

 Entry into politics and legal career

 Palijo served as a Supreme Court lawyer.

 Political struggle

 In October 1979, a historic farmers' conference was held in Rahooki, which served as a referendum against martial law.
-Following this event, the military regime had Awami Tehrik workers whipped in Badin and arrested Palijo.
+Following this event, the military regime had Awami Tahreek workers whipped in Badin and arrested Palijo.
 Palijo was instrumental in establishing the Movement for the Restoration of Democracy (MRD), where his parties, Awami Tehrik and Sindhiani Tehrik, played a significant role.
 Hundreds of activists were arrested and subjected to corporal punishment.
 Due to his involvement in the pro-democracy movement, Palijo spent over six and a half years in various prisons, including Lahore's Kot Lakhpat Jail, and was declared a prisoner of conscience by Amnesty International.